nogirvine/Stuff-to-work-on/README.md

 # Stuff-to-work-on
-general repo of stuff to go in
+general repo for stuff to go in